intel/intel-xpu-backend-for-triton/README.md

 # Usage Guide

 ## Code Modifications
-Intel® XPU Backend for Triton\* doesn't require any modifications and will work with PyTorch 2.4 release out of the box.
+Intel® XPU Backend for Triton\* requires a special version of PyTorch that can be built from sources or installed from nightly wheels.

 1. Add `import torch` for xpu support.
 2. Put the tensor and models to XPU by calling `to('xpu')`.